Johnny Bassett: La Belle Aventure – John Bassett's hotel barge in France

 Following his television career, John went on to run a hotel barge on the canals of Burgundy in France.
 In the early 1990s John bought the Dutch barge 'La Belle Aventure' which he successfully ran for several years.
 John is a natural story teller, which coupled with his entertaining character and amusing collection of stories from his days in the theatre and TV, ensured that passengers were always well entertained; John was always popular with his largely American clientele on the barge.
 A perfect command of French and an effortless charm (particularly with the lady lock-keepers) ensured that John was also always popular on the canals of Burgundy.
 John was welcomed from one season to the next by the many and varied characters alongside his routes through France on the barge.

-La Belle Aventure was an 85 foot long Dutch barge, built in the early years of the 19th century, originally for crying cargo on the waterways of Holland and Belgium.
+La Belle Aventure was an 85 foot long Dutch barge, built in the early years of the 19th century, originally for carrying cargo on the waterways of Holland and Belgium.
 The barge was converted, before John's ownership of her, to carry up to eight passengers.
 John's approach was to appeal to all ages, but at the more 'mid-market' end of barging holidays.
 Rather than compete with the luxurious all-inclusive end of the barge holiday market, John actively appealed to families with children, carrying a sailing dinghy and children bicycles on board.
 Accommodation on board was very comfortable, with two bathrooms and three separate double cabins and occasional accommodation in the salon, with crew accommodation in the aft cabin and wheelhouse.
 Breakfast and lunch were served on board, with dinner being taken in a canal side restaurant or auberge.
 John ran a minibus alongside the barge, in order to take passengers out to sites of interest along the route – John had an excellent knowledge of the chateaux of Burgundy and the history of the region.

 The canals that John travelled with the barge were the primarily the Canal de Bourgogne and the Canal du Nivernais, both much loved by him for their bucolic beauty and rural charm.
 The final season for La Belle Aventure saw her move slowly down the length of France from a freezing Amsterdam in early spring 1996 to the baking heat of the Mediterranean by July and then inland, almost to Bordeaux.
 Sadly, due to ill health, John didn't complete the final season on the barge down to the Mediterranean, and at the end of 1996 La Belle Aventure was sold.
 A short, but delightful chapter in John Bassett's rich and varied life.